GenSpectrum/evobench/evobench-evaluator/docs/overview.md

   finished, and one to catch all jobs that error out.
 If either is `None`, jobs will be dropped instead in that case.

-* Whenever a job is finished, `evobench-run run daemon` tries to select the next job to run, if any, by first filtering the queue pipeline for the queues that are runnable at the given time, then selecting the job(s) with the maximum total priority, where the total priority is the sum of the job's `priority` and `current_boost` fields and the queue's own priority, which is either as configured for the
+* Whenever a job execution is finished, `evobench-run run daemon` tries to select the next job to execute, if any, by first filtering the queue pipeline for the queues that are executable at the given time, then selecting the job(s) with the maximum total priority, where the total priority is the sum of the job's `priority` and `current_boost` fields and the queue's own priority, which is either as configured for the